-According to recent studies, 67% of data loss is caused by hard drive damage from either human mishandling or mechanical issues.
+According to recent studies, hard drive damage from either human mishandling or mechanical issues causes 67% of data loss.
 It’s important to handle drives with care because they can hold valuable information.
-Additionally, hard drive information can still recovered if it’s damaged.
+In addition, thieves can still recover hard drive information if it’s damaged.
 However, the drives are oftentimes thrown away because it’s perceived as unrecoverable.

 Signs of a failing hard drive include: